What is Quarterly Questions?

 How is the pilot scored?

 All 50 questions will be scored.
 For 2017, diplomates must achieve a meaningful engagement score equivalent to roughly 40% of questions answered correctly.
+Questions not answered will be scored as incorrect.

 What type of feedback will I get with regard to my performance?